ynput/ayon-launcher/docs/build_guides/linux.md

 #### Prepare environment
 Create virtual environment in `./.venv` and install python runtime dependencies like PySide, Pillow..

+**For Centos:**
+Centos does not support default version of PySide6.
+We've prepared last supported version, all you need to do is to set environment variable `QT_BINDING` to `centor7`.

 ```
 ./tools/make.sh create-env
 ./tools/make.sh install-runtime-dependencies